Litoprobka/canary/README.md

 plus3 = (_ + 3)
 ```

 In expression context, wildcards are desugared to a lambda.
-The scope is determined by parenthesis / brackets / braces.
+The scope is determined by parentheses / brackets / braces.
 Multiple wildcards are desugared to multiple lambda parameters.

 ```haskell
 expr x = (_ + 8 * _ |> (f _ x))